FatmaGomaa/FOTA_GP/README.md

   <br><br>
 </p>

-**FOTA** update is nothing but a remote software-management technology for embeddedsystems, which facilitates wireless firmware upgrade on a device.
+**FOTA** update is a remote software-management technology for embeddedsystems, which facilitates wireless firmware upgrade on a device.

-FOTA upgrade involves firmware bug fixes, improving the automotive ECU’s functionality, and replacing older firmware version with an updates version (for either fixing an issue or to add a new software feature).
+**FOTA** upgrade involves firmware bug fixes, improving the automotive ECU’s functionality, and replacing older firmware version with an updates version (for either fixing an issue or to add a new software feature).

 ## Project Description
 ![](/Images/ProjectDesription.jpg)